Michael F. Iorio, PhD, MPA, RT(R) (CT) (ARRT) CRT

 For information about the states authorizing Loma Linda University online students, please contact the program director.

-1. Demonstrate leadership and reflective thinking in the areas of management, administration, and education.
+3. Demonstrate leadership and reflective thinking in the areas of management, administration, and education.

-4. Apply advanced practice in managerial, administrative, and educational realms.
+6. Apply advanced practice in managerial, administrative, and educational realms.

-Loma Linda University is authorized to offer distance (online) education in the respective states indicated on this map: http://home.llu.edu/distance-education
+Loma Linda University is authorized to offer distance (online) education in the respective states indicated on this map: https://home.llu.edu/distance-education